top of page

 La Palma, historically known as San Miguel de La Palma, is the most north-westerly island of the Canary Islands, Spain.
 La Palma has an area of 708 km², making it the fifth largest of the eight main islands of the archipelago.
 Like the others, it is a volcanic ocean island located on the African Plate.
 La Palma is currently, along with Tenerife, the most volcanically active of the Canary Islands.

-The northern part of La Palma is dominated by the Caldera de Taburiente, with a width of 9 km and a depth of 1,500 m.
-It is surrounded by a ring of mountains ranging from 1,600 m to 2,400 m in height.
-Erosion has exposed part of the seamount in the caldera.
-Only the deep Barranco de las Angustias ("Ravine of Anxiety") ravine leads into the inner area of the caldera.
-The outer slopes are cut by numerous gorges which run from 2,000 m down to the sea.
-From the Caldera de Taburiente to the south runs the ridge Cumbre Nueva ('New Summit', which despite its name is older than the Cumbre Vieja, 'Old Summit.')
-The southern part of La Palma consists of the Cumbre Vieja, a volcanic ridge formed by numerous volcanic cones built of lava and scoria.
+The main geographic feature of the northern part of La Palma is the Caldera de Taburiente, measuring 9 km wide and 1,500 m deep.
+It is surrounded by a circular range of mountains reaching 1,600 m to 2,400 m in height.
+Erosion has partially uncovered the seamount in the caldera.
+The only ravine leading into the interior of the caldera is the deep Barranco de las Angustias ('Ravine of Anxiety').
+The exterior of the caldera is cut by many gorges which run from 2,000 m above sea level down to the sea.
+South of the Caldera de Taburiente runs the ridge of Cumbre Nueva ('New Summit').
+Yet further south runs the Cumbre Vieja ('Old Summit', which despite its name is geologically newer than Cumbre Nueva), a volcanic ridge formed by numerous volcanic vents built of lava and scoria, and makes up the southern part of La Palma.

 Geology and tectonics

-La Palma's geography is a result of the volcanic formation of the island.
-Like all the Canary Islands, La Palma originally formed as a seamount through submarine volcanic activity.
-It rises almost 7 km above the floor of the Atlantic Ocean; the highest peak reaches 2,400 m above sea level, and the base of the island is located almost 4,000 m below sea level.
+The Canary Islands were formed as seamounts through submarine volcanic activity, and as volcanic activity continued, they emerged above the sea level.
+La Palma rises almost 7 km above the sea floor of the Atlantic Ocean; most of its volcanic structure is located underwater, its base being located almost 4,000 m below sea level, and its highest peak reaches 2,426 m above sea level.
 On the island, two volcanic domains can be distinguished: the rounded northern third, or Taburiente domain, and the elongated dorsal domain from Taburiente to the southern tip of the island.

-The Taburiente domain is an enormous truncated cone-shaped relief with a semicircular plant that currently rises to 2,426 m (Roque de los Muchachos), with a large central depression of erosive origin: the Caldera de Taburiente.
-It has its origin in the superposition of large central volcanoes (stratovolcanoes) whose craters have followed one another by progressive reactivation, always in the same place.
-Since the island's emergence, successive subaerial volcanic stages have piled up materials vertically to heights of over 3,000 m.
-The result of these constructive processes is the circular form that presents the domain, as a single huge central volcano.
-The entire subaerial phase rested discordantly on underwater volcanic materials that were heavily traversed by basic dikes that constitute the so-called Basal Complex (4 Ma).
+The Taburiente domain is an enormous truncated cone with a quasicircular plant that currently rises to 2,426 m (Roque de los Muchachos), with a colossal central arcuate depression formed by heavy erosion: the Caldera de Taburiente.
+It was formed by the consecutive superposition of different stratovolcanoes due to progressive reactivation.
+Since the island emerged, successive volcanic activity has piled up materials to heights of over 3,000 m above sea level.
+The reactivation of the central volcano has resulted in the circular shape that characterizes the domain.
+The entire subaerial phase rested on the underwater volcanic materials that constitute the so-called Basal Complex (4 mya).

-The rise of this formation exceeded sea level and was later instructed by gabbros and dikes which are interpreted as the magmatic chambers and emission ducts of the subsequent eruptions.
-The first subaerial emissions constitute the so-called Garafía volcano (1.77 Ma), which was very hidden by the later volcanic phases and composed of mostly basaltic flows, crossed by basic vertical-subvertical dikes.
-The Taburiente volcano was built on top of it, with a thick lower section (1.20 Ma) of agglomerates and basic slide breccias that covered almost the entire emerged island.
+This formation eventually surpassed the sea level and was subsequently intruded by gabbros and dikes which were the magma chambers and conduits of the following eruptions.
+The first subaerial emissions constitute the so-called Garafía volcano (1.77 mya), which was mainly composed of basaltic flows intruded by basic vertical and subvertical dikes and largely covered by posterior volcanic phases.
+On top of this formation developed the Taburiente volcano (1.10 mya), with a thick lower section of agglomerates and basic slide breccias that covered almost the entire emerged island.
 A large pile of basaltic flows was formed above it.
-Subsequently, the upper section (1.1-0.80 Ma) was emitted, with a similar composition to the previous one and crowned by frequent strombolian cones, also basaltic, some of them hydromagnetic.
-Finally, a subrecent phase (0.80-0.71 Ma) of phonolytic and tephritic cones was produced.
+Subsequently, the upper section (1.1-0.80 mya) was emitted, with a similar composition to the previous one and crowned by frequent strombolian cones, also basaltic, some of them hydromagnetic.
+Finally, a subrecent phase (0.80-0.71 mya) of phonolytic and tephritic cones was produced.

 On the sides of the mouth of the Las Angustias ravine there are thick deposits of sand and gravel that form two large walls.
 They extend upstream to the area of La Viña, and have a maximum thickness of about 300 m.
 The resulting sedimentation on reaching the edge of the sea forms a fan delta.
 In the lower parts of the deposit there are phonolytic lava flows interspersed, with a composition similar to that of the Bejenado building, which leads us to believe that both events were, in part, simultaneous.

-The entire Taburiente Domain is, at present, totally inactive.
+The entire Taburiente Domain is, at present, totally inactive, and has probably not had any eruptions in the last 125 ka.
 Volcanism migrated southwards through the eruptive fissure of the Dorsal or Cumbre Vieja.

 Recent Posts